 How can my business use content curation?

-Use content curation to provide value to your audience even when you're not producing original content for your own business.
+Use content curation apps to provide value to your audience even when you're not producing original content for your own business.
 This helps maintain a connection and helps to build trust as a source of valuable information.

-Is Pinterest a good content curation tool?
+Is Pinterest a good content curation app?

 Pinterest is a great tool for anyone looking to discover content ideas.
 It's also a perfect platform for curating content around specific topics that can drive traffic and generate leads.